apokochito/apokochito/README.md

 ### Hi there 🖖

-### I'm Apokochito, a software developer and MBA in Computer Security.
+### I'm Apokochito, a software developer and Master in Computer Security.

 ---